 Dhaka’s air 4th most polluted in the world this morning

-The air in Bangladesh's capital Dhaka was ranked fourth worst among the cities around the world this morning, according to Air Quality Index (AQI) this morning.

-Dhaka's air was classified as unhealthy at 8:53am with an AQI score of 178.

-Pakistan's Lahore, India's Delhi and China's Beijing were the top three cities on the list with scores of 430, 305 and 179 respectively.
+India's Delhi, Pakistan's Lahore and India's Kolkata occupied the first, second and third spots on the list, with AQI scores of 475, 364 and 201 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.